pitchmuc/aepp/docs/schemaManager.md

 Arguments:
 * descType : REQUIRED : The type to be used.\
     it can only be one of the following value: "xdm:descriptorIdentity","xdm:alternateDisplayInfo","xdm:descriptorOneToOne","xdm:descriptorReferenceIdentity","xdm:descriptorDeprecated"
-* completePath : REQUIRED : the complete path of the field you want to attach a descriptor.\
+* completePath : REQUIRED : the dot path of the field you want to attach a descriptor to.\
-    Example: '/definitions/customFields/properties/_tenant/properties/tenantObject/properties/field'
+    Example: '_tenant.tenantObject.field'
 * identityNSCode : OPTIONAL : if the descriptor is identity related, the namespace CODE  used.
 * identityPrimary : OPTIONAL : If the primary descriptor added is the primary identity.
 * alternateTitle : OPTIONAL : if the descriptor is alternateDisplay, the alternate title to be used.